 Rich history, inspired culture, and abundant fresh ingredients all combine to make Vietnam a food paradise.
 The cuisine is a culmination of influences from China, France, India, Thailand, and Cambodia with its own indisputably distinct Vietnamese twist.
 Without a doubt, food is at the heart of Vietnamese culture.
-Friends and family gather around meals for community and celebration and only the freshest ingredients are used.
-On Vietnam Intro, you’ll taste the best street food in Vietnam, feast with the locals, and enjoy a traditional Vietnamese cooking class.
+Friends and family gather around meals for community and celebration, plus only the freshest ingredients are used.
+On Vietnam Intro, you’ll taste the best street food in Vietnam, feast with the locals, enjoy a traditional Vietnamese cooking class, and so much more!

 Your trip starts in the northern capital city of Hanoi.
 Northern Vietnamese food is characterized by its strong French and Chinese influences, hearty flavors, and fresh, delicious seafood.
 Be sure to try Hanoi specialty Cha Cá Thang Long [fish with dill].
 Fish is brought in daily from the Song Hong river, marinated in a mix of earthy flavors, and fried over scorching oil right in front of you.
 The filet is then served over a rice noodle salad with peanuts, onions, dill, scallions, and of course plenty of legendary Vietnamese dipping sauce.